 The Craniosacral system is responsible for the flow of cerebrospinal fluid throughout the body.
 Cerebrospinal fluid (CSF) provides the brain and spinal cord with shock absorption, toxin elimination, immune function, as well as, helping to maintain homeostasis throughout the body.
 CFT is a gentle, yet extremely effective, method of releasing tension within the peripheral fascial system, ultimately improving all systems within the body.
 CFT is especially helpful for TMJ, as well as, tongue and lip ties in infants pre or post-correction.

-Nicole has completed the Child and Adult Seminar and the Infant and Toddler Seminar.
+Nicole has completed the Child and Adult Seminar for CFT.